Click here to view a 30-minute webinar explaining CEBS Compliance and Reporting.

 When To Report Credits

 You are encouraged to report credits as you complete each activity.
 You will reach compliance recognition sooner and not risk misplacing important details needed for reporting.
 Remember, you establish your two-year period when you report an activity; waiting until the end of two years means you will not be able to report activities completed during the previous year.
-For example: You earned 15 credits in 2020 and 15 credits in 2021, but reported 0 credits in either year.
+For example: You earned 15 credits in 2021 and 15 credits in 2022, but reported 0 credits in either year.
 Waiting to report them all at once later in 2022 means your reporting period has reset and reporting for 2021 is not available.
 Reporting credits as you earn them is the best way to make sure they count towards your CEBS Compliance status.